jordicolomer/table-assignment-problem/README.md

       - Select isolated tables
         (far from occupied tables, or big unoccupied tables)

-    This greedy algorithm finds a solution in polinomial time O(n^3), where n is the number of tables.
+    This greedy algorithm finds a solution in polynomial time O(n^3), where n is the number of tables.

     Intuitively, the algorithm tries to optimize the aggregate of utilities